 Property Command-line option Description Iduc.ListeningPort integer -listeningport integer Sets the port for the IDUC communication connection.
 This is the port on which the ObjectServer sends updates to each event list and gateway.
 If not specified, the IDUC port is selected by the ObjectServer at random from the unused port numbers available.
 The default is 0, that is, take the next available port.
 You can also specify the port in the /etc/services file on the host machine.
-Ipc.Timeout integer -ipctimeout integer Sets the time, in seconds, that the nco_postmsg utility waits for a response from the ObjectServer, when attempting to send alerts.
+Ipc.Timeout integer -ipctimeout integer Sets the time, in seconds, that a client application or utility waits for a response from the ObjectServer when attempting to send alerts.
+If this time is exceeded, or if the ObjectServer is down, a communication error occurs and the alert is instead sent to the cache file.
 The default is 60 seconds.
-This property is a property of ObjectServer clients, such as gateways, not of the ObjectServer.
-If this time is exceeded (or the ObjectServer is down), a communication error occurs and the alert is instead sent to the cache file.
+Note: This property is not an ObjectServer property but is used by various ObjectServer clients, such as gateways.
 LogFilePoolSize integer -logfilepoolsize integer Specifies the number of log files to use if the logging system is writing to a pool of files.
 This property works only when the LogFileUsePool property is set to TRUE.
 The pool size can range from 2 to 99.
 The default is 10.
 This option is supported only on Windows operating systems.

 Property Command-line option Description LogFileUsePool TRUE FALSE -logfileusepool Specifies whether to use a pool of log files for logging messages.
 If set to TRUE, the logging system opens the number of files specified for the pool at startup, and keeps them open for the duration of its run.
 (You define the number of files in the pool using the LogFilePoolSize property.)
 When a file in the pool reaches its maximum size (as specified by the MaxLogFileSize property), the logging system writes to the next file.
 When all the files in the pool are at maximum size, the logging system truncates the first file in the pool and starts writing to it again.
-Files in the pool are named using the format servername.log_ID , where ID is a two-digit number starting from 01, to the maximum number specified for the LogFilePoolSize property.
+Files in the pool are named using the format servername .log ID , where ID is a two-digit number starting from 01, to the maximum number specified for the LogFilePoolSize property.
 When the logging system starts to use a file pool, the system writes to the lowest-available file number, regardless of which file it was writing to when it last ran.
 The default is FALSE.
-When set to FALSE, the default servername.log file is renamed servername.log_OLD and a new log file is started when the maximum size is reached.
-If the file cannot be renamed, for example, because of a read lock on the OLD file, and the LogFileUseStdErr property is set to FALSE, the logging system automatically starts using a pool of log files.
+When set to FALSE, the default servername .log file is renamed servername .log_OLD and a new log file is started when the maximum size is reached.
+If the file cannot be renamed, for example, because of a read lock on the OLD file, and the LogFileUseStdErr property is set to FALSE , the logging system automatically starts using a pool of log files.
 This option is supported only on Windows operating systems.
 LogFileUseStdErr TRUE FALSE -logfileusestderr Specifies whether to use stderr as an output stream for logging messages.
 The default is TRUE.
 If this setting is TRUE and the ObjectServer is run from the command line, messages are logged to the console if the ObjectServer cannot write to the default log file.
-If this setting is TRUE and the ObjectServer is running as a Windows service, messages are written to a file named %NCHOME%\omnibus\log\nco_objserv.err if the ObjectServer cannot write to the default log file.
+If this setting is TRUE and the ObjectServer is running as a Windows service, messages are written to a file named %NCHOME%\omnibus\log\ nco_objserv.err if the ObjectServer cannot write to the default log file.
 If set to FALSE and the ObjectServer cannot write to the default log file, messages are written to a pool of log files, as set by the LogFileUsePool property.
 Note: The LogFileUsePool property setting takes precedence over the LogFileUseStdErr setting.
 This option is supported only on Windows operating systems.